jjjake/internetarchive/README.rst

 .. image:: https://img.shields.io/pypi/dm/internetarchive.svg
     :target: https://pypi.python.org/pypi/internetarchive

-This package installs a CLI tool named ``ia`` for using archive.org from the command-line.
+This package installs a command-line tool named ``ia`` for using Archive.org from the command-line.
-It also installs the ``internetarchive`` python module for programatic access to archive.org.
+It also installs the ``internetarchive`` Python module for programatic access to archive.org.
 Please report all bugs and issues on `Github <https://github.com/jjjake/ia-wrapper/issues>`__.

-.. contents:: Table of Contents:

 Installation